MinalDonode/Sample_Superstore_Dashboard_using_Power_BI/README.md

-# Sample_Superstore_Dashboard_using_Power_BI
-An interactive Power BI dashboard built on the Sample Superstore dataset to analyze sales, profit, customers, products, and regional performance.
-The project highlights data cleaning, DAX measures, and dynamic visualizations for business insights and sales forecasting.
+Super Store Analytics & Sales Forecasting Dashboard

+Project Overview

+This project focuses on analyzing Super Store sales data using Power BI to gain insights into sales performance, profitability, customer behavior, and regional trends.
+The report also includes sales forecasting to support data-driven decision-making.